DeepSeek V3.2/GLM-5 Usage#

 The first mode can be enabled by --nsa-prefill-cp-mode in-seq-split.
 This mode implements context parallel for DSA by splitting the sequence uniformly between context parallel ranks.
 At attention stage, each cp rank computes the indexer results of sharded sequence, and collects the whole kv cache through all gather operator.
 Add attn_cp_size for communication group for context parallel.

-Note that in sequence splitting mode has the following restrictions:
+Note that the in-sequence splitting mode has the following restrictions:

-• To ensure cp_size > 1, the passed in tp_size must be larger than dp_size
+cp_size > 1, the passed intp_sizemust be larger thandp_size

 For more details, please refer to PR https://github.com/sgl-project/sglang/pull/12065.